How to fail at real estate in 5 easy steps

 3. Spend all your time chasing buyers – a key step to fail at real estate

-“To be truly financially successful in without having to work all hours of the day and night and on weekends, becoming a strong listing agent is imperative,” claims Dirk Zellar in his book “Your First Year in Real Estate: Making the Transition from Total Novice to Successful Professional.”
+“To be truly financially successful in real estate sales without having to work all hours of the day and night and on weekends, becoming a strong listing agent is imperative,” claims Dirk Zellar in his book “Your First Year in Real Estate: Making the Transition from Total Novice to Successful Professional.”

 It’s the old “When you list, you last” axiom at work.

 Need proof?
-Matt Williams on Realtor.org has a tip on find it:
+Matt Williams on Realtor.org has a tip on how to find it:

 “Go into nearly any real estate office in North America during any kind of market, ask to meet the top producer, and the odds are you’ll soon be shaking the hand of someone whose income comes mostly from listing.”